Hero-OEC/InkAlchemy/replit.md

 - Simplified badge display to show "Magic System" or "Power System" labels instead of complex source-based categorization
 - Updated ContentCard component to properly display the two system types with correct labeling

-### January 2025 - Migration to Replit Environment
+### January 2025 - Migration to Replit Environment and Supabase Integration
 - Successfully migrated InkAlchemy from Replit Agent to standard Replit environment
-- Configured PostgreSQL database with proper environment variables and connection
+- Migrated to Supabase database exclusively for both authentication and data storage
+- Updated DATABASE_URL to point to user's Supabase database connection string
-- Applied database schema using Drizzle migrations successfully
+- Applied database schema using Drizzle migrations successfully to Supabase
 - Configured Supabase authentication with proper environment variables (VITE_SUPABASE_URL, VITE_SUPABASE_ANON_KEY)
 - Resolved "Failed to fetch" authentication errors by setting up proper Supabase credentials
 - Application running smoothly with Express backend on port 5000 and Vite frontend